Antonio Ruiz de Montoya

-Antonio Ruiz de Montoya (13 June 1585, in Lima, Peru – 11 April 1652, in Lima, Peru) was a Jesuit priest and missionary in the Paraguayan Reductions.
+Antonio Ruiz de Montoya, SJ (13 June 1585 – 11 April 1652) was a Jesuit priest and missionary in the Paraguayan Reductions.

 Life

-Montoya entered the Society of Jesus on 1 November 1606.
-In the same year, he accompanied Father Diego Torres, the first provincial of Paraguay, to this mission.
+Montoya was born in Lima, Peru, on 13 June 1585.
+He entered the Society of Jesus on 1 November 1606.
+In the same year, he accompanied Diego Torres, the first provincial of Paraguay, to this mission.

-In co-operation with Fathers Cataldino and Mazeta, he founded the Reductions of Guayra.
+In co-operation with José Cataldino and Simon Mazeta, he founded the Reductions of Guayra.
 He also brought a number of tribal groups into the Catholic Church, and is said to have personally baptized 100,000 Indians.
 As head of the missions from 1620 he had charge of the "Reductions" on the upper and middle course of the Paraná River, on the Uruguay River, and the Tape River, and added thirteen further "reductions" to the twenty-six already existing.

-When the missions of Guayra were endangered by the incursions of Paulistas from Brazil in search of slaves, Father Mazeta and Montoya resolved to move the Christian Indians, about 15,000 in number, to the reductions in Paraguay, partly by water with the aid of seven hundred rafts and numberless canoes, and partly by land through the forest.
+When the missions of Guayra were endangered by the incursions of Paulistas from Brazil in search of slaves, Mazeta and Montoya resolved to move the Christian Indians, about 15,000 in number, to the reductions in Paraguay, partly by water with the aid of seven hundred rafts and numberless canoes, and partly by land through the forest.
 The plan was successfully carried out in 1631.
 "This expedition", says von Ihering, "is one of the most extraordinary undertakings of this kind known in history" [Globus, LX (1891), 179].

 In 1637 Montoya (on behalf of the governor, the Bishop of Paraguay, and the heads of the orders) laid a complaint before Philip IV of Spain as to the Portuguese policy of sending kidnapping expeditions into the neighboring regions.
 He obtained from the king important exemptions, privileges, and protective measures for the reductions of Paraguay.
-Soon after his return to America, Montoya died.
+Soon after his return to America, Montoya died in Lima, Peru, on 11 April 1652.

 Works

-Ruiz de Montoya was a fine scholar of the Guaraní language of the Amerindians, and left standard works on it.
+Ruiz de Montoya was a scholar of the Guaraní language of the Amerindians, and left standard works on it.
 These are: